cscart/docs/user_guide/logs/index.rst

 .. hint::

     If you use a particular search pattern often, you can save it: set the search options, type the name of the pattern in the **Save this search as** input field, and click the **Save** button.
-Once the search pattern is saved, will show up on the drop-down list at the top.
+Once the search pattern is saved, it will show up on the drop-down list at the top.

 .. image:: img/logs.png
     :align: center
     :alt: The file editor allows you to perform various actions on files.

-You can perform some other actions using the **gear button**:
+You can perform some other actions using the **gear** button:

 * **Settings**—go to the page with the logging settings;